fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-_Load Scheduler_ is an actuator component that regulates flows to provide active service protection
+_Load Scheduler_ creates a queue for flows in front of a service to provide active service protection

 :::info